 Understanding your financials is key to operating a healthy and profitable business.
-As a business advisor at the Maine SBDC at CEI, I help small business owners get a better understanding of their financials so that they can make good decisions about the future of their business.
-Below are 5 common questions I get from the entrepreneurs and small businesses:
+We help small business owners get a better understanding of their financials so that they can make good decisions about the future of their business.
+Below are 5 common questions we get from the entrepreneurs and small businesses:

 What do I need to track and what is the best way to do it?
 All transactions in your business should be recorded in an orderly, systematic way.
 All money coming in and going out will end up on either the Balance Sheet or the Profit & Loss Statement.
 You can use a manual system or a computerized system such as QuickBooks.
 It’s your choice as long as you are recording everything in a way you can get useful information out of your system.